cbied/home-cooked/README.md

 05/25/2024 - updateUserExperienceBar - Done

 update user experience bar to only update when user clicks search.
 Before it would update location when user inputs address

+05/25/2024 - addTestForAdminHost - Done

+add tests for admin and host components